 Our business and operating results can be harmed by factors such as the availability, terms of and cost of capital, increases in interest rates or a reduction in credit rating.
 These changes could cause our cost of doing business to increase, limit our ability to pursue acquisition opportunities, reduce our cash flow and/or liquidity available for drilling and place us at a competitive disadvantage.
-For example, as of February 14, 2017 we had an \$815.0 million borrowing base with \$15.0 million outstanding on our Senior Secured Credit Facility, subject to compliance with financial covenants.
-The impact of a 1.0% increase in interest rates on an assumed borrowing of the full \$815.0 million would result in increased annual interest expense of \$8.15 million and a decrease in our income before income taxes.
-Recent and continuing disruptions and volatility in the global financial markets may lead to a contraction in credit availability impacting our ability to finance our operations.
+For example, as of February 13, 2018 we had a \$1.0 billion borrowing base with no amounts outstanding on our Senior Secured Credit Facility, subject to compliance with financial covenants.
+The impact of a 1.0% increase in interest rates on an assumed borrowing of the full \$1.0 billion would result in increased annual interest expense of \$10.0 million and a decrease in our income before income taxes.
+Disruptions and volatility in the global financial markets may lead to a contraction in credit availability impacting our ability to finance our operations.
 We require continued access to capital.
 A significant reduction in our cash flows from operations or the availability of credit could materially and adversely affect our ability to achieve our planned growth and operating results.